1jour1vin

 Wine rated 96/100

-Magnificent aromas and flavors of dried blackberries, raisins, tobacco, cigar, and Spanish cedar.
-Full-bodied, dense, and layered with wonderful fruit and complexity for such an old wine.
-Drink now or hold.
+Magnificent aromas and flavors of dried mulberries, raisins, tobacco, cigars, and Spanish cedar.
+Full-bodied, dense, and layered, with wonderful fruit and complexity for such an old wine.
+Drink now or save for later.

 Loading...